AdaCore/aws/docs/source/high_level_services.rst

 .. index:: Dispatchers virtual host
 .. index:: virtual host, dispatcher

-This is a dispatcher based on the host name.
-A different callback procedure can be registered for specific host.
-This is also known as virtual hosting.
+This is a dispatcher based on the hostname.
+A different callback procedure can be registered for specific hostnames.
+This enables support for virtual hosting.

 The same computer can be registered into the DNS with different names.
 So all names point to the same machine.
 But in fact you want each name to be seen as a different Web server.
 This is called virtual hosting.
-This service will just do that, call different **callback** procedures or redirect to some **machine/port** based on the host name in the client's request.
+This service will just do that, call different **callback** procedures or redirect to some **machine/port** based on the hostname in the client's request.

-see :ref:`AWS.Services.Dispatchers.Virtual_Host` for complete spec description.
+see :ref:`AWS.Services.Dispatchers.Virtual_Host` for the complete specification.

 .. _Transient_pages_dispatcher: